How to Master Fast Growth and Radical Change

 A better solution is to choose a tool that adapts and scales horizontally across departments and is flexible enough to handle evolving processes on the fly.
 This provides a company with a single source of truth where collaboration, planning, prioritization, content creation, communication, and decision making all happen in one place.

 Favro is not just another all-in-one tool.
 Instead of a long list of features dictating how you do your work, Favro uniquely adapts to your specific way of working in your company and your team.

 What makes this possible?
-Instead of handling complexity with an ever-growing list of features and rigid, prescriptive workflows, Favro keeps it simple with only four major building blocks: Cards, Boards, Collections, and Relations.
+Instead of handling complexity with an ever-growing feature list and rigid, prescriptive workflows, Favro keeps it simple with only four major building blocks: Cards, Boards, Collections, and Relations.
 These building blocks are used to create a collaboration and planning platform as unique as your company.

 Favro Boards can exist in multiple Favro Collections.
-Collections are a single-screen aggregation of multiple Boards organized for teams to see exactly what they need to focus on their own work while also collaborating with other teams to deliver the most company-wide value.
+Collections are a single-screen aggregation of multiple Boards organized for teams to see exactly what they need to focus on: their own work and also collaborations with other teams to deliver the most company-wide value.

 Typical examples of Favro Collections are (a) team collaboration Collections, (b) cross-team collaboration Collections, (c) Collections for a shared workplace between teams at two companies, and (d) Collections serving as dashboards for a recurring meeting or context.

 Collections drive overall alignment removing the requirement for complex program and portfolio tools like Jira Align, AHA, Workfront, and Planview.